nlewell/cypress-cicd/_posts/CiCdIsEasy.md

   url: "/assets/blog/ciCd/quality.jpeg"
 ---

-More and more changes and I decided to expand my other post [QA and CI/CD with Vercel and GitHub Actions](https://www.capocaccia.dev/posts/CiCdWithVercelAndGitHubActions).
+More and more and more changes and I decided to expand my other post [QA and CI/CD with Vercel and GitHub Actions](https://www.capocaccia.dev/posts/CiCdWithVercelAndGitHubActions).
 The goal is I want a true CI/CD workflow.

 ## Deliverable: